IPO Details · Nasdaq:SPCX

 What to track between June and December: Form 144 filings (advance sale notices required of affiliates), 13G/13D filings from new institutional positions, and any secondary-offering announcements.
 The S-1 also discloses certain pre-existing demand-rights agreements that could trigger registration statements ahead of the 180-day mark.

 For deeper financial context see our financials page and the S-1 summary.
-For risk framing read the valuation analysis.
+For the categorized S-1 Item 1A breakdown see the risk factors page, and for governance and post-IPO dilution see the ownership page.

 Disclaimer: SpaceXChart is an independent information site and is not affiliated with, endorsed by, or connected to Space Exploration Technologies Corp., Elon Musk, or any underwriter.
 All data sourced from public SEC filings, company press releases, and reputable financial reporting.
 Nothing on this site constitutes investment advice, an offer to sell securities, or a solicitation to buy.
 IPO dates, prices, and terms are subject to change.
 Consult a licensed financial advisor before investing.
 Read our full disclaimer, privacy policy, and terms of use.